joshuahoe/blockchain-insurance-smart-contract/README.md

-# blockchain-insurance-smart-contract
+# IS452-blockchain-insurance-smart-contract

-## How Does It Work?
+## What does this do?
 - This project contains two Solidity smart contracts
-  - customer.sol Smart Contract
+  - `customer.sol` Smart Contract
-  - insuranceContract.sol Smart Contract
+  - `insuranceContract.sol` Smart Contract

----
 ### Insurance Smart Contract
 1. Insurance Smart Contract is used to interact with Customer Smart Contract(s).
 2. Provides functions to: